zogzog/cubicweb/doc/book/en/intro/tutorial/create-cube.rst

     content = String(required=True, fulltextindexed=True)
     entry_of = SubjectRelation('Blog', cardinality='?*')

+The first step is the import of the EntityType (generic class for entityà and attributes that will be used in both Blog and BlogEntry entities.

 A Blog has a title and a description.
 The title is a string that is required and must be less than 50 characters.
 The